parksurk/parksurk.github.io/_posts/2024-07-03-Memorization-post.md

-# 1: Introduction
+# 1: Understanding Memorization in Deep Learning Models**
-**Title: Understanding Memorization in Deep Learning Models** **Subtitle: Challenges and Solutions**
+**Challenges and Solutions**
 **Presented by: Surk Park**

 ** Explaination:**
-Welcome everyone.
 Today, we'll dive into an essential aspect of deep learning: the phenomenon of memorization.
 We'll explore what it is, why it happens, and how we can address it to improve model performance and generalization.

 ---